 Dining in Can Tho

-Oftentimes the best part about traveling anywhere is sampling the culinary scene.
-Can Tho features a rich diversity of flavorings and food genres that can suit just about any tastes.
+Oftentimes the best part about traveling is sampling the culinary scene.
+Can Tho features a rich diversity of flavorings and food genres that suits just about any taste.
 (Here’s a top traveler clue: the busier restaurants are usually the best ones.)

 Hot Pot Alley

 Hot Pot Alley is a strip of a dozen or more restaurants all serving up delectable Can Tho hot pots.
 Hot pots are soups you cook yourself at your table, adding your choice of vegetables, leaves, noodles, and other ingredients.
 Those who have trekked the Hot Pot Alley agree that no trip to Can Tho is complete without a hot pot meal.

 For diners on a budget, you can find a variety of Vietnamese staples in local eateries, like Bahn mi sandwiches, which are served on short baguettes, seasonal fruits, especially mangoes and pineapples, satay, and nems, which are also known as spring rolls.

 For more refined palates, a meal at Nam Bo or Sao Hom is in order.
 Both restaurants are located near the riverfront and offer a certain ambiance to round out the dining experience.
 Serving a variety of Vietnamese and Western dishes to please even picky eaters, there is something for everyone to enjoy.

 Missy’s Cakes & Cafe offers a homey experience, serving up a variety of cakes and coffees in a classy, retro setting.